How to Increase Speed of Website to Boost Conversions

 Browser caching stores web page resource files on a local computer when a user visits your web page.
 That’s why the next time the user visits your website or goes to another page, your browser can load the page without having to send another HTTP request to the server because it has already “remembered” this data.

 To enable browser caching, you need to edit your HTTP headers to set expiry times for certain types of files.
 These headers will tell the browser whether to request a specific file from the web server or whether to get a version of the page from the browser’s cache.

 Your CMS may offer cache extensions or plugins.
 If it doesn’t, you should set up caching parameters in your .htaccess file in the root of your domain to tell the browser what types of files to cache.
 You can set different expiry times to different files.
 If certain types of files are updated more frequently, you are free to set an earlier expiry time on them.
 Then save the file as is and not as a .txt file.

 Browser caching is particularly effective on websites where users regularly re-visit the same areas of the website.
 It reduces the load on your web server, which ultimately reduces the load time for your users.

 These are only several effective ways to boost your website page speed.
-But they can make a good start for improving your website user experience, getting higher rankings and increasing your income in 2017.
+But they can make suitable improvements to your website user experience, getting higher rankings, and increasing your income in 2021.